AIAssistantDeveloper/Scheduling-Tool/README.md

 # Install Dependencies: #

  - pip install -r requirements.txt
+ # If you run into any issue with installing lxml
+ # (especially when using Termux, you can just make sure
+ # you have the following packages installed: `libxml2
+ # libxslt clang`.
+Command => "pkg install libxml2 libxslt clang"

 # Set Up Environment Variables: Create a .env file in the project directory and add: